Swayam4717/communication_support/README.md

 - Simple option labels such as `Rice` become phrases like `I want rice`; complete phrases such as `I need help`, `Stop`, `Yes`, and `No` are used as-is.
 - Speech recognition validates the selected option's practice phrase only.
 It no longer chooses between all options.
 - The app tracks phrase progress in order, word by word.
 Later words are not accepted until earlier words are completed.
+- Speech practice keeps listening through short pauses after the child taps Start Speaking, until the child stops, the phrase completes, the selected option/session changes, or the screen unmounts.
+- If a spoken word does not match the current expected word, phrase progress resets to the first word so the child repeats the full sentence calmly.
-- A prominent feedback card shows calm next-step guidance such as `Try again / Say: want`, `Good / Now say: rice`, or `Good / Ready to send`.
+- A prominent feedback card shows calm next-step guidance such as `Let's try again / Start again: I want rice`, `Good / Now say: rice`, or `Good / Ready to send`.
 - Child still manually presses Send Answer.
-- Word-level feedback highlights completed, current, and pending words so the child/tester can see what to say next.
+- High-contrast word chips highlight completed, current, and pending words so the child/tester can see what to say next.
 - A hidden `Tester transcript` input can be revealed by tapping the `Say this: ...` practice phrase five times.
 It uses the same ordered practice logic as microphone speech and is for quiet testing only.
 - Speech or typed testing never changes the selected option and never auto-submits.